sahib/misc/debugging/slides.typ

 //   * Make a MRE (minimal reproducible example).
 //   * Make your code easy to debug.
 Invest time in logging, modularity, tracing, monitoring, alerting, linting, test setups.
 //   * 5 Why Methode: Drill down to the actual reasons.
+//   * printf debug is surprisingly effective if done right, as it turns out.
+//   * Ask for help.
+Rubber Duck programming is a thing and so is Rubber Duck Debugging.
+//   * System wide debugging: perf / eBFF
+//   * Learn strace
+//   * coverage density: How often is a piece of code ran?
+//   * Don't always trust reports -> Eliminate conflicting statements.
+//   * Distinguish between symptoms and causes.
 //
 // Cool bugs (own):
 //